 I’ve listed global and regional banks first, and then country-specific accounts.
 None of these are sponsored links, some have affiliate links, and I will indicate which ones I have an account with or have applied to.

 Revolut is an online bank that offers a free UK current account and free Euro IBAN account.
 Get interbank FX rates and free bank transfers in 25 currencies.
 The account also lets you buy and exchange cryptocurrency instantly (Bitcoin, Ether and Litecoin) at competitive exchange rates.

-I’ve applied for this but there were over 30,000 applications in the queue when I joined, so I will report back when I have an account.
 You need to sign up via the mobile app and have an associated phone number.
-Use my signup code and get $10 on your account.
+Use my referral code and get a signup bonus.
 Sign up here.

 Bankera is a digital bank with traditional banking services that will support cryptocurrencies and fiat currencies.
 It bills itself as “banking for the blockchain era”.
 In addition to being a cryptocurrency exchange it will offer familiar banking products, such as IBAN accounts, payment cards and payment processing.

 This is one of the new wave of virtual banks that is positioning itself as a crypto bank that also holds currency.
 Bankera has issued tokens by initial coin offering called Bankers (BNK).

 If you want to see the future of mobile payments, go to China.
 It’s not an exaggeration to say that cash is becoming extinct in China.
 Even humble street food carts have a scan code for paying by mobile, and WeChat Pay has become one of the digital wallets of choice.

 If you are travelling to China then get the WeChat messaging app set up before you go.
 It’s also the messaging and social network app of choice (Facebook and Twitter are blocked in China).
 You also get the bonus of being spied on by the Chinese government.